 Communications.
 The change signified the urge to play on a bigger stage,

-1997, that turned the group into a player, doubling its revenue. ’Until
+December 1997, that turned the group into a player, doubling its

-straightforward manner, friendly but not at all slimy, he manages to look
+his straightforward manner, friendly but not at all slimy, he manages to

-still wears those enormous 80s-style specs with coloured frames!
-Chugging
+he still wears those enormous 80s-style specs with coloured frames!

-them financially and in other ways,’ he says. ’My target audience is
+help them financially and in other ways,' he says.
+'My target audience

 consolidate in a holding company.
 We have to be on point with the

-but beyond that our culture is going to be about quick response time,
+- but beyond that our culture is going to be about aggression,

 So, no different from the heavyweights like Omnicom and Interpublic?